Serial Ethernet Converter: A Comprehensive Wiki

 The serial to Ethernet converter comes in many different models, sizes and shapes, here are a few examples:

 A serial to Ethernet converter is sometimes referred to as a serial device server, a terminal server or a serial over TCP/IP server, however all these names are simply different names for the same type of device which basically converts serial RS232, RS485 or RS422 data to Ethernet packets and Ethernet packets to serial RS232, RS485 or RS422 data (it is bi-directional).
-The serial Ethernet converter has it's own IP address which is why it sometimes is referred to as a server.
+Each converter must be connected directly to a serial device to facilitate communication, allowing data transmission as if the devices were linked by a serial cable.
+The serial Ethernet converter has it’s own IP address which is why it sometimes is referred to as a server.

 Types and differences.